keithpitty/rusty/_posts/2013-10-14-work-day-routine.md

 date: 2013-10-14
 ---

-The fact that I have usually worked from home for the last six years meant that Rusty and I shared a lot of time whilst I was working.
+The fact that I have usually worked from home for the last six years has meant that Rusty and I have shared a lot time together when we only had each other for company.

 For the better part of the morning, Rusty would adopt a pose that endeared him to many a visitor.
 He would take advantage of the northerly aspect of our bedrooms and position himself between the blinds and the windows.
 He could stand there for hours soaking up the sun.